Skip to content

 Basketball Trivia Questions (12-22)

-LearnClash basketball trivia ranges from shots any pickup player would know to deep NBA history that trips up even analysts.
-The NBA is packed with one-of-a-kind statistical feats, and the questions that stump people hardest are the ones where the real answer contradicts what feels obvious.
+LearnClash basketball trivia stretches from things any pickup player knows to NBA history that trips up paid analysts.
+The league is full of feats that have happened exactly once.
+The questions that hurt most are the ones where the true answer flatly contradicts your instinct.

 12. How many players from each team are on the court during a basketball game?
 (Easy)